matt8011/Term-Project/README.md

 ## Debugging and Troubleshooting
 ### Unexpected Outputs for Autocomplete:
 The autocomplete system has two features that may appear as errors.
-  - "The input text is a complete word"
+  - **"The input text is a complete word"**

 If this message appears in an autocomplete text file, the input text matches a complete word in the dictionary, and there are no longer words.
   - The completed words do not match the input

 The output file lists a bunch of completed words, but they don't start with your input.
 This is because there were no words that matched the exact input.
-Instead your input was shortened until there were words that start with that.
+Instead, your input was shortened until there were words that started with that.

 For example:

   	law [la] :
 	ladder
 	lady
 	lamp

-### "Search Yielded No Results":
+There were no words begining with law, so the output showed words begining with la.

-lorem ipsum
+### There is no Output File:

-### "Autocomplete Yielded No Results":
+- **"Search Yielded No Results":** lorem ipsum
-lorem ipsum
+- **"Autocomplete Yielded No Results":** lorem ipsum

 ## Example Inputs and Outputs